 Employment Outlook and Salary Information

-Employment information supplied by the U.S. Bureau of Labor Statistics (BLS) shows that over the 2012-2022 decade, sales managers are projected to see 8% employment growth, which is about average, and positions for operations research analysts are expected to increase 27% (www.bls.gov).
-Median annual salary figures reported by the BLS indicate that sales managers earned $105,260 and operations research analysts made $72,100 as of May 2012.
+According to the U.S. Bureau of Labor Statistics (BLS), sales managers are projected to see 5% employment growth from 2018 to 2028, and employment for operations research analysts is expected to increase 26% (www.bls.gov).
+The median annual salary for sales managers was $124,220 in May 2018, and for operations research analysts it was $83,390.

-Graduates can enroll in certificate programs to broaden their knowledge of the field in specializations such as business administration, marketing management and human resources.
-They can also apply to master's degree programs in business management or pursue a Master of Business Administration program.
+Graduates can enroll in certificate programs in order to gain specialized knowledge in areas such as business administration, marketing management, and human resources.
+They can also apply to master's degree programs in business management or pursue a Master of Business Administration degree.
 Master's degree programs provide students with advanced decision-making and managerial skills, as well as international perspectives on business.